Emmotes/ic_spoilers/docs/voronika.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Weaken the Fools** (Guess)
-> For the third Quest for the Crown goal, you must apply 1750 Debuffs to enemies.
-The key allies for Calculating Guidances now also include Champions who have the Debuff role.
+> For the third Search for the Crown goal, you must apply 1750 Debuffs to enemies.
+The key allies for Calculating Guidance now also include Champions who have the Debuff role.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>